hectellian/postfixe/README.md

 ---

-Or (if you already hace the binary file)
+Or (if you already have the binary file)

 ```bash
 ./postfixe "arithmetic expression"